rememberYou/emacs-ideas/README.md

 <p align="center"><a href="https://www.gnu.org/software/emacs/"><b>GNU Emacs</b></a></p>
 <p align="center">Idea box for creating new packages.</p>
 <p align="center">This repository is <b>totally unofficial.</b></p>
-<p align="center">This suggestion box is for Emacs Lisp programs, and not GNU Emacs itself.</p>
+<p align="center">It is made for Emacs Lisp programs, and not for GNU Emacs itself.</p>

 ---